Human Sexuality CE Course – Online CE Course

 - Identify at least three different types of sexual violence.

-- Describe at least one professional practice issue in working with sexual disorders.
+- Describe at least one professional practice issue in working with sexual dysfunction.

 - Discuss at least two key factors in providing services for the promotion of sexual health.

 - Describe at least two common sexually transmitted diseases.

 - List at least two common mental health issues for LGBTQ+ populations.